h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Target encoding in H2O-3 is performed in two steps:

-1. Create (fit) a target encoding map.
+1. Create (fit) a target encoding map using ``target_encode_fit``.
 This will contain the sum of the response column and the count.
 This can include an optional ``fold_column``.

-2. Transform a target encoding map.
+2. Transform a target encoding map using ``target_encode_transform`` .
 The target encoding map is applied to the data by adding new columns with the target encoding values.

-The following options are available when performing target encoding, including options to prevent overfitting:
+The following options are available when performing target encoding, with some options preventing overfitting:

 -  ``holdout_type``
 -  ``blended_avg``